uo-ec607/lectures/07-web-apis/07-web-apis.md

     )
 ```

-Take a second to view the `fred` object in your console.
-What you'll see is pretty cool; i.e. the actual API response, including the *Status Code* and *Content*.
+Take a second to print the `fred` object in your console.
+What you'll see is pretty cool; i.e. it's the actual API response, including the *Status Code* and *Content*.
 Something like:

 ```
 ## Response [https://api.stlouisfed.org/fred/series/observations?api_key=YOUR_API_KEY&file_type=json&series_id=GNPCA]